ElphysAlvarez01/SPY500-JobOpenings-in-AllSectors/README.md

 #### **2. Annual Correlation of all JOLTs Sectors + Overall JOLTS + Unemployment Data:**
 **Analyzing Correlations Over Time**
 - Limitations of Initial Analysis: The initial correlation analysis encompassed overall data across all sectors, which did not fully capture the evolving dynamics of the labor market.
+-
 **Detailed Sector Correlation**
 - A correlation analysis by sector was conducted to understand the interactions between U.S. job openings and unemployment data over time.
-- A table was created to examine relationships between individual sectors (Sector 1) and other sectors (Sector 2), followed by the development of a correlation matrix to illustrate how these relationships have shifted.
+- A table was created to examine relationships between individual sectors (Sector 1) and other sectors (Sector 2), followed by the development of a correlation matrix to display how these relationships have changed over time.

 **Here is an Example:**
 ![](images/jolts_annual_correlations.png)